iproudyou/news-frontend/README.md

 # APP-UI
+- This is a frontend component of microservice full-stack application.
+See app-api for a backend component.
-- This is a microservice react application to display articles from different news websites
+- This is react application to display articles from different news websites
 - A user authentication is required to view these articles
 - A user can filter articles by categories
 - An admin user can fetch the most recent news and UI gets updated